Introduction

 Metadata Repository

 A metadata repository is a fancy name for a database designed to gather, retain, and disseminate metadata.
-The metadata repository (Figure 4) is responsible for the cataloging and persistent physical storage of the metadata.
+The metadata repository (Figure 4) is responsible for the cataloging and persistent physical storage of the metadata, including the meta data stored within various applications.

 Figure 4: Metadata Repository